NeKon69/MandlebrotSetSFML/README.md

 ## What You Need to Run It

+The requirements depend on whether you are downloading a pre-built release or building the application yourself from the source code.

+### For Running a Pre-Built Release

+If you are downloading one of the ready-to-use archives from the [GitHub Releases page](https://github.com/NeKon69/MandlebrotSetSFML/releases), the requirements are much simpler:

+*   **Operating System:** Windows or Linux with a graphical interface.
 *   **Hardware:**
+    *   If downloading the **`-NVIDIA`** version: An **NVIDIA graphics card** with **Compute Capability 3.0 or higher** and the appropriate **NVIDIA drivers** installed.
+This version uses CUDA for acceleration.
+    *   If downloading the **`-CPU`** version: No specific GPU is required.
+This version uses the CPU fallback.
+*   **Software:** On Windows, you might need the **Microsoft Visual C++ Redistributable** package.
+This is often already installed on modern Windows systems.

+### For Building From Source (Advanced Users)

+If you intend to clone the repository and compile the application yourself, you will need the following software and potentially specific hardware:

+*   **Operating System:** Windows or Linux capable of running the build tools and supporting C++20 compilation.
+*   **Hardware:**
-    *   An **NVIDIA graphics card** with **Compute Capability 3.0 or higher**.
-The build process tries to automatically configure for your specific card.
-(If you don't have a compatible NVIDIA GPU, you can still run the CPU fallback, but performance will be limited, as well as features).
+    *   If building the **CUDA-accelerated** version: An **NVIDIA graphics card** with **Compute Capability 3.0 or higher**.
 *   **Software:**
     *   The **NVIDIA CUDA Toolkit**.
-You'll need a version that works with your graphics card and your C++ compiler.
+You'll need a version that is compatible with your graphics card and your chosen C++ compiler.
     *   A modern C++ compiler that supports **C++20** features (like GCC, Clang, or MSVC).
-    *   **CMake** (Version 3.30 or newer).
+    *   **CMake** (Version 3.30 or newer) to manage the build process.
-    *   **vcpkg**.
-This tool will download and set up the other libraries for you.
+    *   **vcpkg** to download and set up external libraries (SFML, TGUI).
 You can find setup instructions [here](https://vcpkg.io/en/getting-started.html).

-## Getting Started (Building the Project)
+## Getting Started / Download & Build

-This project uses vcpkg to make setting up SFML and TGUI easy.
+There are two main ways to get the application: downloading a pre-built release or building it yourself from source.

+### For Regular Users (Downloading a Release)

+This is the easiest way to start exploring fractals without needing to set up a build environment.

+1. Go to the **[GitHub Releases page](https://github.com/NeKon69/MandlebrotSetSFML/releases)** for this repository.
+2. Look for the latest release.
+Under "Assets", you will find pre-built archives for different platforms and configurations.
+3.  **Choose the correct archive based on your operating system and hardware:**
+    *   Archives ending in `.rar` are typically for **Windows**.
+    *   Archives ending in `.tar.gz` are typically for **Linux**.
+    *   Look for `-NVIDIA` in the filename if you have a compatible NVIDIA GPU with appropriate drivers installed (recommended for full performance and features).
+    *   Look for `-CPU` in the filename if you do *not* have a compatible NVIDIA GPU.
+This version uses the CPU fallback and does not require CUDA.
+4. Download the appropriate file.
+5. Extract the contents of the downloaded archive using a suitable tool (e.g., WinRAR or 7-Zip on Windows, `tar -xzf` on Linux).
+6. See the "Running the Application" section below for how to start the program after extraction.

+### For Advanced Users / Building from Source

+If you want the absolute latest code, need specific build configurations (like targeting a particular CUDA compute capability), or plan to contribute to the project, you can build the application yourself.

+You will need all the software listed in the "What You Need to Run It" section above.

+Follow these steps to build:

 1.  **Download the code:**
     ```bash